Safeguarding, Online Safety Support, Well-being & Mental Health support (including Early Help)

 In school, the children are regularly reminded that they can talk to any member of staff if they have a worry or concern about themselves or another pupil.

-We have an open door policy and Mrs Ross will always be happy to ensure a time is made for families to come in and discuss any worries.
+We have an open door policy and we will always be happy to ensure a time is made for families to come in and discuss any worries.
+Mrs Simmons, our pastoral lead, is always happy to support any child who needs listening to.
+Mrs Davies the Executive head is our Mental Health lead.

 We have regular School Nurse drop-ins.
 Please contact the office for details of the next session.